Move Fast Early, Slow Down When It Counts

 Sponsor Message

-We recently released the sixth volume of Medsider Mentors, which summarizes key learnings from the most popular Medsider interviews over the last six months.
+We recently released the seventh volume of Medsider Mentors, which summarizes key learnings from the most popular Medsider interviews over the last six months.

 If you’re not a premium member yet, you should definitely consider signing up.
-In addition to every volume of Medsider Mentors, you’ll get full access to the entire library of interviews dating back to 2010.
-This includes conversations with experts like Nadim Yared, CEO of CVRx, Dr. Scott Wolf, founder of Aerin Medical, and so many others.
+We recently revamped Medsider with swanky new features, especially for our premium members.
+In addition to every volume of Medsider Mentors, you’ll get full access to our entire interview library, dating back to 2010.

 Learn more by visiting Medsider Mentors.